-The full-time and part-time study patterns outlined above reflects a recommended course study structure.
+The part-time study pattern outlined above reflects a recommended course study structure.
 However, it is recognised that for some students undertaking part-time study, more flexibility will be needed in terms of number of modules completed each year as well as the order of modules studied.